 How Many Hours a Day Does Homeschooling Take: Example

-Sample Homeschool Schedule: Homeschool Multiple Ages
+Sample Homeschool Schedule: How Homeschooling Works For Homeschool Multiple Ages

 To give you an idea about homeschool hour requirements, let’s pretend that we are homeschooling three children: preschool (age 4), middle school (age 12), and high school (age 16).